Elimination of nonconference games could have ripple effect - WHIZ News

-The Big Ten and Pac-12 became the first Power Five leagues to shift to an all-conference fall schedule as the college sports world faces difficult decisions caused by the coronavirus pandemic.
+The Big Ten and Pac-12 became the first Power Five leagues to shift to an all-conference fall schedule as college sports faces a dramatically different landscape due to the coronavirus pandemic.
+In football alone, 73 games were scrapped in two days, from marquee matchups like Oregon-Ohio State to storied rivalries like USC-Notre Dame.

-More Power Five conferences could follow, causing a ripple effect on small-conference schools across the country.

-If more big conferences ditch nonconference games, smaller schools who rely on “buy games” to help fund their athletic departments will take huge financial hits at a time when they’re already facing ugly bottom lines.
+All eyes are now on the Atlantic Coast, Southeastern and Big 12 conferences to see if more games will be shelved in what is already shaping up as a college football season like no other.
+Hundreds of games have already been canceled, suspended or pushed to the spring semester at the lowest tiers of college football.

+Most of the canceled football games in the Pac-12 and Big Ten are less glamorous matchups against small schools counting on big payouts to keep their athletic budgets afloat when they are already facing ugly bottom lines.
+Saving that money is crucial for the power conference schools — and a tremendous blow to their opponents.

-“It’s significant, to say the least,” Northern Arizona athletic director Mike Marlow said Friday.
+“It’s significant, to say the least,” Northern Arizona athletic director Mike Marlow said Friday after the Pac-12 announcement.
 “We’re fortunate in the state of Arizona to have both (Arizona State) and (Arizona) here and we have one or the other scheduled through 2029.
 That’s a significant part of our budget.”

 The Big Ten announced Thursday it will eliminate all nonconference games in football and several other sports amid rising COVID-19 concerns.
-The Pac-12 followed suit on Friday, announcing it is eliminating all nonconference games from its fall schedules.
+The Pac-12 followed suit a day later, announcing it was eliminating all nonconference games from its fall schedules for football, men’s and women’s soccer and women’s volleyball.

-A conference-only schedule also allows schools to cut down on expenses at a time when athletic departments are facing massive budget constraints.
+A conference-only schedule also allows schools to cut down on travel and other expenses at a time when athletic departments are facing massive budget constraints.

-The cancellation of the NCAA Tournament left the NCAA to be $375 million short in revenue scheduled to be paid to its member schools and the pandemic has continued to exacerbate financial shortcomings.

-The Pac-12 Conference is considering a move to conference-only games and the other Power 5 conferences are weighing their options
+The Big Ten’s decision wipes out 33 nonconference football games against non-Power Five programs — nine more against Power Five opponents, including two in the Pac-12 — with payouts ranging in the six figures to more than $1 million to the smaller schools.

-The Big Ten’s decision wipes out 33 non-conference football games against non-Power Five programs — nine more against Power Five opponents — with payouts ranging in the six figures to more than $1 million to the smaller schools.
+The Big Ten’s decision wipes out 33 nonconference football games against non-Power Five programs — nine more against Power Five opponents — with payouts ranging in the six figures to more than $1 million to the smaller schools.
+The Pac-12’s move erases 33 nonconference games, including five against Power Five opponents.

 Non-Power Five schools will collectively lose at least $110 million — possibly up to $150 million — in revenue from guaranteed payments by Power Five schools in a conference-only model, according to Dr. Patrick Rishe, director of the sports business program at Washington University in St. Louis.